section-engineering-education/engineering-education/content/articles/linear and binary search in java/index.md

 For instance, stack and queue are algorithms that describe the flow of data through an array or list in real-world applications.

 Stack uses the algorithms of the last-in-first-out methodology which is called `LIFO`.
-This means that data are stacked on top of one another, while the last will be the first to come up when calling.
+This means that data are stacked on top of one another, while the last one will be the first to come up when calling.

 However, Queue uses the analogy of first-in-first-out and is otherwise known as `FIFO`.
 Think of this as a public queue where the first person that came in will be the first one attended to.

 There are others data structures and algorithms like liked-in lists, hash maps, and many more.
-However, we will be looking at binary and linear search algorithms for sorted arrays data.
+However, we will be looking at binary and linear search algorithms for data stored in arrays.

-### Linear Search Algorithm
+### Linear search algorithm

 Linear Search can be used to traverse through array problems.
 Like searching for a particular element, finding a maximum or minimum element e.t.c.

 Note that linear search algorithm is useful majorly when the array, in particular, is not sorted whether ascending or descending order.

 Using a linear search algorithm requires looping through the entire array in `N` times.
-This means that the program will run through all the elements of the array an unknown number of times.
+This means that the program will run through all elements of the array in unknown number of times.

 More so, the time complexity of this algorithm shall be `O(N)`.
-The time complexity is said to be the time it takes the loop to run in an exact length of the array.
+The time complexity is said to be the time it takes the loop to run in exact length of the array.

 Fundamentally, the space complexity of the linear search algorithms in most cases is always `O(1)`.
 That is constant of one because the loop will run one time and no other memory space is consumed.